What makes you think you are good at testing?

 As per me, a real tester’s job starts only after writing ordinary test cases.
 The more you think about how the product can be used in different ways, you will be able to generate ideas to test it and ultimately you will gain confidence in the product, customer satisfaction and lifelong experience.

 So, be an idea generator if you want to be good at testing.

 #4.
 You can analyze data:

 Being a tester, you are not expected to do testing only.
 You need to understand the data collected from testing and need to analyze them for the particular behaviour of application or product.
 Most of the time, when I hear about a non-reproducible bug, I silently smile.
 There is no bug that is non-reproducible.
 If it occurred once that means it’s going to pop out for the second time.
 But to reach out to the root cause, you need to analyze the test environment, the test data, the interruptions etc.

 Also, as we all know, when it comes to automation testing, most of the time it’s about analyzing test results because creating scripts and executing them for numerous time is not a big task but analyzing the data generated after execution of those scripts, is the most important part.

 #5.
-You can report negative things in positive way:
+You can report negative things in a positive way:

-Also details are important so provide details about what negative you saw and how it can affect the product/application overall.
+Also details are important to provide details about what negative you saw and how it can affect the product/application overall.